-If you’ve already gone through the complex protocols that lead to an MS diagnosis, you know that an MS specialist is looking for a lot of things.
+If you’ve already gone through the complex protocols that lead to a multiple sclerosis (MS) diagnosis, you know that an MS specialist is looking for a lot of things.

 First, they attempt to identify MS-specific symptoms.
 You’re asked to rate pain and fatigue, to describe your concerns about balance, function, memory, speech, and other unusual sensations that concern you.1

-In particular, data from study results published last spring (April 2019, Neurología) show a meaningful connection between restless legs syndrome (RLS) and MS.1
+In particular, data from a 2019 study show a meaningful connection between restless legs syndrome (RLS) and MS.3

 What is restless legs syndrome (RLS)?